Swormzo0/Tag-Theory/README.md

 <img src="/img/mode2-1.png" alt="Example Simulation" width="672"/>

+This project began in August 2012 and ended in September 2012.

 ## Download and installation
 The program is currently only available for Windows but it has been tested to run successfully on OS X 10.11 (El Capitan) through [Wine (Mac)](https://www.davidbaumgold.com/tutorials/wine-mac/) without sound effects.
 You can probably get it to work on Linux [in the same way](https://www.linux.com/learn/how-install-and-use-wine-run-windows-applications-linux).